 Foghorns within a half-mile of your position can be activated on demand by VHF radio.
 Switch to channel 83A and key your mic five times to active fog signals.

-Here are two attachments that we suggest you access and print yourself as reminders for anyone using a VHF/DSC radio:
+Here are two attachments that we suggest you review as reminders for anyone using a VHF/DSC radio: